clbustos/Rserve-Ruby-client/README.txt

 * Requires Rserve installed on the server machine.
 On debian /  ubuntu, you should use <tt>sudo apt-get install r-cran-rserve</tt>
 Pros:
 * Work with Ruby 1.8, 1.9 and JRuby 1.5.
-* Work on Windows.
-Rserve limitations on that plataform applies (single connection, crash on parse errors)
 * Retrieve and assign various R's datatypes: integer, doubles, chars, logical vectors, lists and raw data.
 * Session allows to process data asynchronously.
 You start a command, detach the process and retrieve result later.
 You can marshall the session, store on file or database and use it when you need it.
 * Ruby API follows closely the Java API, so any change on the server API could be adopted without much problem